auriq/essentia_docs/source/integrations/R/rtutorial.rst

 to import the browse files into R and save them as a dataframe called browsedata.

 Here ``essentia_command`` is an ``ess stream`` command pulling all of the browse data and sending it to aq_command.
-This aq_command then uses the ETL Engine's preprocessor, aq_pp, to import the files with the columns defined in the scan of the data (from the Essentia's Environment step) and export them in csv format with no header line.
+This aq_command then uses the Data Processing Tools' preprocessor, aq_pp, to import the files with the columns defined in the scan of the data (from the Essentia's Environment step) and export them in csv format with no header line.
 The ``#Rinclude`` flag tells **essQuery** to take the output of this statement and return it to R.

 Similarly we run ::